Kaixhin/grokking-pytorch/README.md

 In response to `.train()` earlier, networks should explicitly be set to evaluation mode using `.eval()`.

 As mentioned previously, the computation graph would normally be made when using a network.
-By using the `no_grad` context manager via `with torch.no_grad()` this is prevented from happening.
+By using the `inference_mode` context manager via `with torch.inference_mode()` this is prevented from happening.
+Previous versions of PyTorch only had the `no_grad` context manager, which can be used to disable gradient computations within a context, but allow the variables from the context to be used as part of a computation graph.
+For full details of what this means and what it entails, see the [official docs](https://pytorch.org/docs/stable/notes/autograd.html#locally-disable-grad-doc) on locally disabling gradients.

 Extra
 -----